hafsa-cs/Internship-Program-Analysis/README.md

 A scatter plot illustrating the relationship between mentor interactions and project performance.

-This visualization helps identify whether increased mentor engagement contributes to better project outcomes.
+This visualization helps determine whether increased mentor engagement contributes to better project outcomes.

 ---